-Cash flow used by operating activities totaled \$12,752 during the quarter ending June 30, 2013 and the Company reported a loss from operations of \$17,968 for the same period, compared with a loss from operations of \$103,171 for the same quarter a year earlier.
-The smaller loss is mostly the result of a decrease in expenditures prior to the financing round subsequently announced in August, 2013 compared with the same period last year.
+Cash flow used by operating activities totaled \$48,386 during the quarter and the Company reported a loss from operations of \$52,872 for the same period, compared with a loss from operations of \$32,624 for the same quarter a year earlier.
+The larger loss is mostly the result of a increased patent expenses in the quarter compared with the same period last year.